cj-mills/fastai-to-unity-tutorial/README.md

-# Fastai to Unity Tutorial
+# Fastai to Unity Beginner Tutorial
- This tutorial covers how to train an image classifier using the fastai library and implement it in a Unity game engine project using the Barracuda inference library.
+ This beginner tutorial covers how to train an image classifier using the fastai library and implement it in a Unity game engine project using the Barracuda inference library.